Failing Forward: My journey back up

 I am the captain of my soul.

-The 5 part journey towards Self-mastery and Self-Actualization
+The 5 part journey towards Self-mastery and Self-Actualisation

 Once again, I would like to focus on the key lessons and remarkable points in the journey by condensing my journey into 5 parts and being as brief about each as much as possible.